StephenVinouze/AdvancedRecyclerView/README.md

 ## Usage

 Note that this library, although written in Kotlin, will perfectly work in a Java environment.
-As such, the sample provided in this repository has been written in Java to demonstrate its interoperability.
+As such, the sample provided in this repository has been written in Java to prove its interoperability.
 The only limitation you will face while using this library in a Java environment is that you will need to use Java 8 if you need the *section* module as sections are built using **Lambdas**.

-The following examples illustrating how to use this library will be written in Java to stay on track with the *sample* module and illustrate how to use Kotlin **lambdas** and **extensions** in Java.
+The following examples illustrating how to use this library will be written in Java to keep track of the *sample* module and illustrate how to use Kotlin **lambdas** and **extensions** in Java.

 ### Core

 The *core* module contains the basic logic to easily manipulate a `RecyclerView`.
-It allows you to define your adapter in a blink of the eye, with an already built-in `ViewHolder` pattern so that you just need to define how your items will be laid out in your list.
+It allows you to define your adapter in a blink of the eye, with a already built-in `ViewHolder` pattern so that you just need to define how your items will be laid out in your list.

 Define your own adapter that overrides `RecyclerAdapter` and template it with the model that will be used to populate your list.
-Let's name the model `Sample`, and `SampleItemView` the `View` that will be displayed in each row of your list.
+Let's name it `Sample` and `SampleItemView` the `View` that will be displayed in each row of your list.
 Finally implement two abstract methods to specify how to display your views in your list:

 ```java
 public class SampleAdapter extends RecyclerAdapter<Sample> {